Finding Probabilities for Sampling Distributions In Exercises 29–... | Channels for Pearson+

 Finding Probabilities for Sampling Distributions In Exercises 29–32, find the indicated probability and interpret the results.

-Asthma Prevalence by State The mean percent of asthma prevalence of the 50 U.S. states is 9.51%.
-A random sample of 30 states is selected.
-What is the probability that the mean percent of asthma prevalence for the sample is greater than 10%?
-Assume sigma=1.17%
+Dow Jones Industrial Average From 1975 through 2020, the mean annual gain of the Dow Jones Industrial Average was 652.
+A random sample of 32 years is selected from this population.
+What is the probability that the mean gain for the sample was between 400 and 700?
+Assume sigma=1540

 Verified step by step guidance